Common Violations of the Fair Debt Collection Laws

 Credit Reporting – Debt collectors routinely report credit information to the major credit bureaus, but often fail to report that a debt is disputed, as required by law.

 After a debt is discharged in bankruptcy, it can no longer be legally collected.
 Some debt collectors or creditors nevertheless continue collection efforts, or try to convince you to reaffirm the debt, or even repossess an automobile or other security.

-Repossessions A creditor does not have to give notice prior to a repossession in California.
+Repossessions – A creditor does not have to give notice prior to a repossession in California.
 However, they must give a special written notice after a repossession, and grant you an opportunity to reinstate the contract.
 There must be a valid default under the contract before they repossess a vehicle.
 The repo company itself may not breach the peace.
-For more information on repossessions, including the required notices, click here.

 California law requires a second notice, effective July 1, 2004.
 This notice must inform you that debt collectors cannot call at unreasonable hours, may not harass you by using threats of violence or arrest, may not call you at work if it is prohibited, may not call family or friends, and other disclosures.
 It is likely that many debt collectors are not in compliance with this relevantly new law.

 Some collectors fail to send the notices.
 Others fail to stop all contacts after you request verification the debt.
 Initial letters should be reviewed by a consumer attorney for compliance, even if you don’t dispute the debt.

 Attorneys fees and other charges – A debt collector cannot add to the debt any charge to which it is not legally entitled.
 These illegal charges are often called something plausible, like collection costs, service charges, civil penalties, damages, court fees, attorneys fees, or settlement fees.
 As just one example, if your written contract with the original creditor did not provide for attorneys fees, the debt collector is not entitled to them.